I sleep in a dream generated in the nightmares

 and mechanical time’s machine.

-Scraps that feed me to be not more than dry tree,
+Scraps that feed me to be no more than a dry tree,

 searching for pulling and unwinding roots